 Animals hibernate for many different reasons, but it all comes down to conserving energy.
-During hibernation, the hibernating animal will lower its metabolic rate which lowers its body temperature.
+During hibernation the hibernating animal will lower its metabolic rate which lowers its body temperature.
 Hibernation can also slow breathing and heart rate in an attempt to conserve energy.
 Hibernation drastically reduces the amount of food that the animal needs to survive, which is the key to survival for many different species.
 The amount of time that animals may hibernate for varies it can last for days, weeks or months.

-When preparing to hibernate larger animals, in particular, become hyperphagic, which means that they eat vast amounts of food to store as fat, Smaller animals tend to store food away, squirrels, for example, will bury nuts underground.
+When preparing to hibernate larger animals in particular become hyperphagic, which means that they eat vast amounts of food to store as fat, Smaller animals tend to store food away, squirrels for example will bury nuts underground.

 The term hibernation is used to describe periods of inactivity, in biology the term hibernation only applies to obligate hibernation, where animals hibernate at the same time of year every year.
 This is sometimes called true hibernation.

-Obligate hibernators also known as spontaneous hibernators is the term given to animals that hibernate no matter what the temperature or amount of food available to them.
+Obligate hibernators also known as spontaneous hibernators, is the term given to animals that hibernate no matter what the temperature or amount of food available to them.
 The body temperature of animals practicing this form of hibernation will drop to around the temperature of its environment, and their breathing and heart rates slow significantly.
-During the period of hibernation obligate hibernators will sporadically wake up from their state of torpor and their body temperature, and heart rate returns to normal, then they enter a state torpor again.
-It is not known why this occurs, but some say it could be to fight infection and disease or aid sleep.
+During the period of hibernation obligate hibernators will sporadically wake up from their state of torpor and their body temperature and heart rate returns to normal, then they enter a state torpor again.
+It is not known why this occurs but some say it could be to fight infection and disease or aid sleep.
 Some examples of obligate hibernators include; some squirrels, hedgehogs, rodents, marsupials and some types of butterfly.

 Alternative Survival Tactics to Hibernation

 There are many different strategies that animals use to survive difficult times other than hibernation.
-Some animals enter a state of suspended animation, some migrate and animals that have to endure scorching hot conditions enter a state of hibernation called aestivation.
-Larger animals tend just to relocate as it is not energy efficient to warm up a large body mass, and having a large body means that the animal can keep warmer in the first place having more capacity for insulating fat and fur.
+Some animals enter a state of suspended animation, some migrate and animals that have to endure scorching conditions enter a state of hibernation called aestivation.
+Larger animals tend to just migrate as it is not energy efficient to warm up a large body mass, and having a large body means that the animal can keep warmer in the first place having more capacity for insulating fat and fur.

 Aestivation is the summer equivalent of hibernation.
 In places of the world where it gets too hot in summer, drought and scoring heat can destroy food and water supplies.
-During aestivation, animals tend to burrow down into the ground where it is cooler where the animal enters a state of torpor while it waits for rain and colder weather.
+During aestivation animals tend to burrow down into the ground where it is cooler where the animal enters a state of torpor while it waits for rain and cooler weather.
 Some creatures such as land snails will climb trees and hide within their shells while they wait out the extreme conditions.
 Aestivation is carried out by insects, fish, amphibians and some reptiles.
-Some animals that use aestivation include the Long-Eared Hedgehog, Nile Crocodile, and Gopher Tortoise.
+Some animals that use aestivation include the Long-Eared Hedgehog, Nile Crocodile and Gopher Tortoise.

 Denning is a form of hibernation that is mainly associated with bears.
-While denning the animal is more aware of its surroundings than other forms of hibernation allowing it to be easily awoken so it can defend itself from any potential threats.
+Whilst denning the animal is more aware of its surroundings than other forms of hibernation allowing it to be easily awoken so it can defend itself from any potential threats.
 While in this state an animal can also give birth and take care of its offspring during the early stages.
 Animals that do this must build up stores of fat that will last the entire denning period.
 The downside of denning is if the animal is awoken too early the animal may not have enough energy to survive the winter.